acrosman/sc_salary_data/README.md

 # Salary Data Explorations

 This is a project to explore the SC Salary data.
-The provided through the state's accountability portal: https://www.admin.sc.gov/accountability-portal.
+The provided through the state's Tranparency portal: https://www.admin.sc.gov/transparency/transparency-portal.

 There are two sets of files currently in the `raw_data` directory: salary csv files, and state employee counts by agency.